kristerkari/stylelint-config-react-native-css-modules/README.md

       ],
       {
         "severity": "error",
-        "message": "the function is ignored by React Native CSS modules."
+        "message": "the function is not supported by React Native CSS modules."
       }
     ],
     "unit-whitelist": [
       ["px", "rem", "deg", "%", "vh", "vw", "vmin", "vmax"], {
         "severity": "error",
-        "message": "the unit is ignored by React Native CSS modules."
+        "message": "the unit is not supported by React Native CSS modules."
       }
     ],
     "selector-pseudo-class-whitelist": [